 What To Do In Bruges In One Day

 Relatively, six hours and a half is a pretty short time span, so this list will most likely be missing a couple of stuff because obviously, you can’t do everything in one day anyway.
-But, bear with me here, you can still do and see a couple of fantastic things.
+But, bear with me here, you can still do and see a couple of fantastic things in Bruges even in one day.

 #1 Grote Markt

-Grote Markt, or AKA Bruges super famous, and super instagrammy, the main place, it’s pretty much the heart of the town.
+Grote Markt, or AKA Bruges super famous, and super instagrammy, the main place, is pretty much the heart of the town.
 There you can find those iconic colourful houses.

 The other point of interest in Grote Markt are: